Internal Audit KPIs & Benchmarks – 52 KPIs

 According to a recent study by PwC, 67% of organizations are now using data analytics to enhance their internal audit processes.
 This trend underscores the importance of leveraging advanced analytics to gain deeper insights and drive continuous improvement in the internal audit function.
 By integrating data from multiple sources and applying sophisticated analytical techniques, organizations can gain a comprehensive understanding of their internal audit performance and make data-driven decisions to enhance efficiency and effectiveness.

-FAQs on Internal Audit KPIs
+FAQs about Internal Audit KPIs

 What are the most important KPIs for internal audit?